 🔪 How to Cut Corn Kernels off the Cob

-I like to hold my corn vertically when I cut off the kernels, but if you find this tricky you can lay the corn down on the board instead.
 Just cut off a strip of kernels to create a "flat" side, then lay the flat side down on the board and continue cutting off the kernels in strips all the way around each cob.

-There's no wrong or right way, just do what's easiest for you (and keep your fingers out of the way!).
+There's no wrong or right way.
+Just do what's easiest for you (and keep your fingers out of the way!).

-⏱ TIME SAVING TIP: Use Frozen Corn!
+Time-Saving Tip: Use Frozen Corn!

 If you're really strapped for time, you can even make this recipe with frozen corn.